coderefinery/DEPRECATED-software-licensing/talk.md

 the spectrum is a guaranteed service and responsibility for bugfixing.

 ---

-## Zoo of licenses
+## Broad categories of licenses

+We have three broad categories:

-- Public domain
+- Permissive license
-- Closed source or open source
+  - Anyone can made closed source
-- Permissive
-- Academic
-- Reciprocal
+- Viral/share alike licenses
+  - Must stay open in future
+  - Commercial and other use OK, as long as stays open
+  - Owners can always go closed later.
-- Custom
+- Proprietary/closed
+  - No one may copy, modify, improve, and so on
-- Proprietary licenses/EULAs
+  - The *default*

+Use a common one: https://choosealicense.com/

+---

 ### What happens if I do not choose a license?